Characterizing and mitigating coherent errors in a trapped ion quantum processor using hidden inverses: Hidden inverses as an error mitigation protocol for applications: variational quantum eigensolvers

 \subsection{Randomized Compiling}

-We also wish to compare the benefit of HI inverse methods in Fig. \ref{fig:qscout_vqe} with other methods of coherent error mitigation, namely randomized compiling.
+We also wish to compare the benefit of HI method on the VQE ansatz (Fig. \ref{fig:qscout_vqe}) with other methods of coherent error mitigation, namely randomized compiling.
 Randomized compiling is a powerful tool, where coherent errors of hard gates, typically those of the two-qubit gates, are suppressed by averaging over unitarily equivalent circuits of the two-qubit gates via application of easy ``twirling" gates.
+In \cite{zhang_hidden_2022}, we simulated performance of randomized compiling and compared with hidden inverses for a set of noise models.
+We found hidden inverses can improve overall circuit fidelity in certain noise processes.
+In order to demonstrate how this fidelity improvement translates to improvement in algorithmic performance experimentally, we compare hidden inverses with randomized compiling for our VQE problem.
 For application to our problem, we identified the CNOT as our hard gates, and the Pauli operators as our twirling group, yielding a total of 256 unique circuit evaluations.
 We found that randomly choosing 10 circuits from this grouping was sufficient for converged results.
 For each of the random circuits, they were repeated 20 times to yield the same number of shots to compare with the default and HI circuits.
+All three circuit variations (default, HI, and RC) were taken interleaved with one another on the experiment, and 200 shots per variation was chosen to limit system drift while maintaining sufficient averaging to isolate differences in results.